 Stewardship Advisory Council

 In collaboration with the Director of Stewardship, these teams promote stewardship as a way of life at St Francis and develop an understanding of stewardship.
-These teams welcomes new parishioners and invites all parishioners to actively engage in ministry by discerning their gifts of time, talent, and treasure; foster a culture of volunteerism within our ministries and serves as a stewardship resource to other ministries and plans major events for fundraising including The Bishop’s Annual Appeal, Offertory Pledge Appeals, The Franciscan Challenge and capital campaigns.
+This team welcomes new parishioners and invites all parishioners to actively engage in ministry by discerning their gifts of time, talent, and treasure; foster a culture of volunteerism within our ministries and serves as a stewardship resource to other ministries and plans major events for fundraising including The Bishop’s Annual Appeal, Offertory Pledge Appeals, The Franciscan Challenge and capital campaigns.

 For more information or questions about our Stewardship teams, please contact: Deb.Royals-Mizerk@stfrancisraleigh.org, Director of Stewardship